 \section{Limitations}

 Our study has several limitations.
 First, despite 18 months of longitudinal data, our pilot study includes a small sample size.
-We plan to expand the number of participants in future work to apply Cog-TiPRO to broader and more diverse cohorts.
+We plan to expand the number of participants in the future work to apply Cog-TiPRO to broader and more diverse cohorts.
 Second, variability in home environments and reliance on voice commands may impact the quality of features related to cognitive decline and affect model performance.
-Our future studies will incorporate task designs and data collection that better capture established cognitive decline markers to improve prediction accuracy.
+Our future studies will incorporate task designs and data collection that better capture established cognitive decline biomarkers to improve prediction accuracy and reliability.
 Furthermore, we will address participants' concerns regarding data privacy, usage, and bias in future studies.
 Lastly, our iterative prompt optimization increases computational overhead and inference time, which is a challenge for deployment in low-resource settings and real-time monitoring.
-We will study this problem in future work.
+We will focus on this problem in our future study.